 On-call firefighters commit to being available for a given number of hours.
-They carry alerters and then go to their fire station when called – this can be from home or from work.
+They carry alerters and then respond to their fire station when called, from wherever they are in the community.

 Some firefighters are able to be on-call for fixed hours each week, whilst others provide variable cover around the shifts they work for another employer or to suit their other commitments, such as childcare responsibilities.

 When you apply to become an on-call firefighter, we will need to check that the hours you can offer will meet the needs of your local station.

 To ensure that all of our firefighters can achieve and maintain their operational competence, our ideal commitment is at least 40 hours of availability per week.
 Similarly, to allow everyone to maintain a work-life balance, we don’t encourage anyone to offer more than 120 hours of availability per week.